Starwood Hotels sees demand growth in key markets this year

-(Reuters) - Starwood Hotels & Resorts Worldwide Inc HOT.N, whose chains include Sheraton and Westin, raised the lower end of its full-year forecast for its per-room revenue on an anticipated rise in demand, but its shares fell 3 percent on lackluster earnings.
+(Reuters) - Starwood Hotels & Resorts Worldwide Inc, whose chains include Sheraton and Westin, raised the lower end of its full-year forecast for its per-room revenue on an anticipated rise in demand, but its shares fell 3 percent on lacklustre earnings.

 Excluding one-time items, Starwood earned 70 cents per share in the fourth quarter from continuing operations, 5 cents above what analysts were expecting on average.